 You will work with an academic advisor in the TEP program who will help guide you toward appropriate graduate courses in the Morgridge College of Education (MCE).
 In terms of scheduling your courses:

 - The nine hours of MCE coursework can be spread across the fall, winter, or spring quarter.
-They can also be stacked into one or two quarters.

 - Licensure coursework begins the summer (early August) after completing your undergraduate degree.
 It continues through the fall, winter, and spring quarters of your fifth year.
 Licensure areas include: